How to get your license: Collection agencies

 Who needs a license?

-- Your main office is in Washington State.
+- Your main office is located in Washington, or

 How to apply